FOMO: The Fear of Other Morons' Opportunities

 Final Notes from the Underground

-FOMO is not a personal failure.
 It is an engineered response.
 A hamster wheel powered by likes and self-doubt.

 "Let it rot.
 Let them hustle.
 Let them grind."

 You sit.
 You sip.
+You miss things.
 You savor.

 Until next time, I remain in my Rational Cynicism lair missing everything and loving every second of it.